Cloud303/wafr-remediations/cloudformation/kms/kms-service-keys.md

 1. Upload the template to CloudFormation
 2. Specify the desired parameter values
 3. Create the stack
-4. Use the exported key and policy ARNs in other templates or applications
+4. Use the exported key and policy ARNs in other templates/applications

 ## Notes